AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/web-views.md

 To execute the code:

+1. Review the [setup instructions](assurance.md#connecting-to-a-session) section to connect your simulator or device to Assurance.
 1. Go to the **[!UICONTROL Settings]** in the app
 1. Tap the **[!DNL View...]** button to show the **[!DNL Terms of Use]**.